anoma/nspec/docs/tutorial/engines/template/engine_overview.md

     <figcaption markdown="span">

-    An [eninge family name] interacting with an X and a Y, such that Y is informed about something that has happened at X (but without havin X's identity revealed).
+    An [engine family name] interacting with an X and a Y, such that Y is informed about something that has happened at X (but without having X's identity revealed).
     </figcaption>
     </figure>